greg-raven/Department-21/_posts/2012-09-25-what-a-working-desk-says-about-a-persons-mind.md

 ---
-title: 'What a working desk says about a person’s mind'
+title: "What a working desk says about a person's mind"
 author: 'Noam Sain'
 layout: post
 ---